danio86/SlackBook2.0/README.md

 - This page shows the same content like in the landing page on the left side.
 But here it is not filtert.
 - On smaller screens this part ist not shown on the landin page anymore.
 Instead this page is linked in the header dropdown.
-- The channel categories are displayed..
+- The channel categories are displayed.
 These can be created by the user.
 Clicking on it will display all the channels associated with the category the user clicked.
 - The channels are displayed below the categories.
 If no category is clicked, all categories and all channels are displayed.
 The channel titles of the respective channels are displayed.
 In addition to the channel titles, the channel hosts are displayed.
 These are also links that lead to the respective user accounts.